serge-medvedev/freeton-toolbox/README.md

 That's it!
 Your setup is ready to automatically confirm transactions intiated by the Validator.

 ## Roadmap
-- add Ansible Playbook(s) to automate software installation and setup operations
+- add Ansible Playbook(s) to automate software installation and setup operations (in progress)
-- add actionable alerts
+- add actionable alerts (via Kapacitor, in progress)